Thyroid-Stimulating Hormone (TSH)

 Lifestyle Adjustments and Support

-By following these guidelines and working closely with your healthcare provider, most people with elevated TSH levels can effectively manage their condition and maintain good overall health.
+By following these guidelines and working closely with your healthcare provider, most individuals with elevated TSH levels can effectively manage their condition and maintain a high quality of life.

 - A low TSH often, but not always, means that a person has an elevated level of thyroid hormones.